 Dropshipping is popular on various platforms.
 There’s Amazon dropshipping, eBay dropshipping, Shopify dropshipping, and so much more.
 So, why are people interested in Etsy dropshipping in the first place?
 Here’s a quick rundown:

-- Etsy products are popular for certain niches: If you’re looking for handmade goods, printables, or wedding products, Etsy is one of the biggest marketplaces for those niches.
+If you’re looking for handmade goods, printables, or wedding products, Etsy is one of the biggest marketplaces for those niches.
 Sellers looking to sell digital products or wedding accessories might be interested in dropshipping Etsy products.

-Etsy Dropshipping on Shopify
+Etsy dropshipping on Shopify

 When it comes to Etsy dropshipping on Shopify, you’re able to promote Etsy products on your store via Shopify apps.

 Remember that the downside to this is that sellers often sell handmade products, so quantities are limited.
 If you’re sending a ton of paid traffic to a specific product, the seller may be unable to handle all the requests you send over.
-And since the product is original, you won’t be able to find a replacement seller which can lead to unhappy customers.
+And since the product is original, you won’t be able to find a replacement seller, which can lead to unhappy customers.

 Dropshipping from AliExpress to Etsy

 Dropshipping from AliExpress to Etsy is prohibited.
 Why?
 Because goods need to be handmade, vintage, or a craft supply.
-For example, if you’re selling a t-shirt, the design on the t-shirt must’ve been created by you.
+For example, if you’re selling a t-shirt, the design on the t-shirt must have been created by you.
 While some sellers have been able to sneak their way in, often by having their own custom photos, you’re still not allowed to dropship on Etsy.
 And getting caught could have you banned from the platform.

 So, where should you dropship instead?
 Let’s dive into that.